If you're around kids, you likely hear it

 growing up is a process of managing fears, calculating risks,

-testing our physical and psychological boundries, and learning
+testing our physical and psychological boundaries, and learning

 to make sound decisions.
 By taking risks in play, children are